Territories of Blood

 After arriving at the camp, I unsuccessfully look for clues that might lead me to Ghazi's family.
 It seems they are no longer there.
-Red Cross’ volunteers say there is no such thing as a database with all the names.
-Since there’s a lot of people coming in, it would take several days to process all the personal data.
+Red Cross volunteers say there is no such thing as a database with all the names.
+Since there are so many people coming in, it would take several days to process all the personal data.

 Outside the camp, the Croatian Prime Minister gives information to the press.
-The Police orders that volunteers move away their tents, where the donations are placed.
+The police order the volunteers to move their tents away from where the donations are placed.
 The reason given is that it disrupts the lines.
 Resentfully, volunteers begin moving their tents away.

 ”How are we supposed to help people when we have to stay far from them?” they ask.

-“They're not trying to stay here, they just want to reach the next border.”
-Sonja argues.
+“They're not trying to stay here, they just want to pass through,” Sonja argues.

-Next day, in early afternoon, I get a message from Mohamed telling where the group is.
+Early the next afternoon, I get a message from Mohamed, the Iraqi traveling with the family, telling where the group is.
 He shares his GPS location with me via WhatsApp.
 They are now in Salzburg, in western Austria.

-The refugees are always looking for wi-fi spots to tell the news.
+The refugees are always looking for wi-fi spots to catch up onthe news.
 So much so that wall sockets are among the most sought-after items of the trip: the refugees need them to recharge their cellphones.
 It is no coincidence that the Vienna train station, where I take the train to meet the group in Salzburg, has a special wi-fi connection for refugees, named "refugee-information".